Upcoming Support Groups

 Previvor Support Group

-Monthly on the 2nd Thursday (beginning in March) from 6:30–7:30pm, with M’Bahlia Colson and Rachel Ress, LICSW
+Monthly on the 4th Thursday from 6:30–7:30pm, with M’Bahlia Colson and Rachel Ress, MSW, LICSW

 This group is for previvors who have an elevated predisposition for a cancer diagnosis or those who have tested positive to cancer genetic markers, such as the BRCA gene.